microsoft/CameraTraps/megadetector.md

 * An <a href="https://www.nvidia.com/en-us/geforce/graphics-cards/rtx-2060-super/">NVIDIA RTX 2060 SUPER</a> GPU processes around 1.64 images per second, or around 141,000 images per day
 * An <a href="https://www.nvidia.com/en-us/titan/titan-v/">NVIDIA Titan V</a> GPU processes around 1.9 images per second, or around 167,000 images per day

 If you want to run this benchmark on your own, here are <a href="download_megadetector_timing_benchmark_set.bat">azcopy commands</a> to download those 13,226 images, and we're happy to help you get MegaDetector running on your setup.
-Or if you're using MegaDetector on other images with other GPUs, we'd love to include that data here as well.  <a href="mailto:cameratraps@microsoft.com">Email us</a>!
+Or if you're using MegaDetector on other images with other GPUs, we'd love to include that data here as well.  <a href="mailto:cameratraps@lila.science">Email us</a>!

 ## Who is using MegaDetector?